shawn-dsilva/boomer-php-mvc/README.md

 ## In Progress

+- [ ] Refactor BaseController.php into RouteHandler.php.
+- [ ] New BaseController Class for other Controller classes to inherit from.
 - [ ] Delete previous session ID entries from DB Upon new session creation
 - [ ] Input validation for all new features
 - [ ] Rate Limiting